Back

 What goes wrong

 The pattern behind these numbers matters more than the numbers themselves.
 Fund administration is a relationship business that has been consolidating rapidly.
-Q4 2024 was the highest quarter ever for fund administration M&A. When administrators merge, client service often gets worse.
+Fund Recs has been logging administrator M&A deals for more than a decade [5] and they keep coming.
+When administrators merge, client service often gets worse.
 Your dedicated accountant gets absorbed into a larger team.
 Your point of contact changes.
 The knowledge of your fund structure (the side letter terms, the waterfall quirks, the LP preferences) disappears.
-CFOs at administrator firms leave on average every 3.5 years.
-Each departure resets your institutional memory.
+CFO tenure across major US-listed companies is now around 3.5 years on average [6], and there's no reason fund administration firms are immune to the same dynamic.
+Each senior departure resets your institutional memory and the cycle repeats.

 When it goes seriously wrong

 These aren't edge cases from another era.
-They're recent failures that explain why 92% of LPs prefer managers who use third-party administration, and why 85% of LPs have rejected a manager over operational concerns alone.
+They're recent failures that explain why 92% of LPs prefer managers who use independent third-party administration [12], and why 85% of LPs have rejected a manager over operational concerns alone [13].
 After Madoff, after Abraaj, after FTX, LPs won't accept self-reported numbers without independent oversight.
+And they won't accept a polished investor portal if the underlying records don't reconcile.
+At most institutional LPs, operational due diligence now sits with the partner signing the check, not the back office.

 Red flags to watch for